imt-mobisyst/pkg-multibot/README.md

 - **centralized architecture :** there is an entity, that centralizes the information and sends back information to all robots.
 That entity has running nodes and is on the common network between robots.
 - **distributed architecture :** there is no central entity, each robot communicates informations to all other robots.

+The communication can be :
+- **on a common network :** all the robots are on the same network, and communicate through it
-- **ad-hoc architecture :** there is no central entity, each robot communicates informations to its neighbours
+- **ad-hoc :** each robot communicates informations to its neighbours (peer to peer)

 > The names of these architectures might be different in the litterature

 > [!NOTE]
-> Any of the previous communication methods can be adapted to work with these architectures
+> Any of the previous communication methods could be adapted to work with these architectures

 ### Pros and cons